samsuh/2026-journal/README.md

 - Major 7th
 - Octave

+Different notes have different 'functions' in different contexts, so sometimes, the same notes are written in weird ways like double flats.
+This is called enharmonics to look up later.

 This is a good video, except he keeps saying "this is quite simple, it's quite simple" when explaining things, which sucks if you dont think its simple.  https://youtu.be/kvGYl8SQBJ0?si=lLqMnzIs8pi6xPTW